- University of Wisconsin-Madison

 How to be transparent when using generative AI:

 Remember that you are the responsible author of the project, paper, essay, etc., and are accountable for the content and citations produced by generative AI; if you are using citations provided by generative AI, check that the sources exist and are relevant to your work.
-For guidance on how to check your sources, refer to Using Generative AI in Your Coursework.
+For guidance on how to check your sources, refer to Generative AI and Credible Sources.

 APA Style